open-guides/og-aws/README.md

 - ❗New RDS instances require a [subnet group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Subnets) within your VPC.
 If you’re using the [default VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html) this isn’t a concern, it will contain a subnet for each availability zone in your region.
 However, if you’re creating your own VPC and plan on using RDS, make sure you have at least two subnets within the VPC to act as the subnet group.
 -	❗If you delete the default VPC, the only way to create another VPC marked as “default” is to contact AWS technical support.
 See this [note](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html#deleting-default-vpc) in the documentation.
 -	❗Be careful with VPC VPN credentials!
 If lost or compromised, the VPN endpoint must be deleted and recreated.
 See the instructions for [Replacing Compromised Credentials](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html#CompromisedCredentials).
+-	❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
+-	❗At launch, IPv6 for VPC is only available in the Ohio (us-east-2) region, though the launch announcement makes mention that other regions will see the same in the future.

 KMS
 ---